web-infra-dev/rspack-dev-guide/src/testing/intro.md

 pnpm run build && pnpm run test
 ```

-### Node Testing Suit Overview
+### Node Testing Suite Overview

-We use jest for nodejs tests, The most important test cases are the case in the `packages/rspack`. most of these cases comes from webpack https://github.com/webpack/webpack/tree/main/test because we want to make sure that Rspack can work as same as webpack.
+We use jest for Node.js tests, The most important test cases are the case in the `packages/rspack`. most of these cases comes from webpack https://github.com/webpack/webpack/tree/main/test because we want to make sure that Rspack can work as same as webpack.

 There are three kinds of integration cases in `@rspack/core`.